SoloPower

-SoloPower is a solar energy company developing and manufacturing Copper indium gallium selenide (CIGS) Thin-film flexible Photo-voltaic Solar Panels.
-The company uses a special electroplating technology to utilize nearly 100% of its materials.
+SoloPower was a solar energy company developing and manufacturing Copper indium gallium selenide (CIGS) thin-film flexible Photo-voltaic Solar Panels.
+The company used a special electroplating technology to utilize nearly 100% of its materials.

-SoloPower is based in San Jose, California, and has achieved the distinction of being the first company to obtain UL Certification of CIGS flexible solar panels in 2010.
+SoloPower was based in San Jose, California, and achieved the distinction of being the first company to obtain UL Certification of CIGS flexible solar panels in 2010.
 This was lauded as a significant achievement by California Governor Arnold Schwarzenegger.
 Later the same year, the company also received IEC Certification (IEC 61646 and 61730) of its flexible CIGS solar panels, again an industry first.
 In March 2012, the company's modules set a world record aperture efficiency of 13.4% for flexible CIGS Solar Panels, as measured by NREL.

 Company history

 SoloPower was founded by Bulent Basol and Homayoun Talieh in 2005.
 The company started its pilot manufacturing line in December of the same year.
 In 2010, the company secured $45 million in debt financing and used $19.9 million of that to acquire the shares of ousted founders Talieh and Basol.

 In 2010, SoloPower held talks with the town of Wilsonville, Oregon to set up a manufacturing plant there.
 In 2011, the United States Department of Energy approved a $197 Million Loan Guarantee to the company, enabling a 400MW manufacturing plant in Oregon.
 In May 2011, SoloPower decided to move the manufacturing facility to Portland instead.
 In April, 2013, SoloPower announced plans to suspend operations at the Portland plant and gut the remaining workforce.

 SoloPower was announced a winner of the 2012 TiE50 award in the category of Clean Energy.

-The company closed its doors in later 2017 and no longer operational.
+The company closed its doors in late 2017 and is no longer operational.